acrobotic/Ai_Samples_RPi/README.md

-# Acrobotic Raspberry Pi Examples
+# Acrobotic Demos for Raspberry Pi 2

+This repository was developed for supporting the Diskovery Challenge Hackathon at Western Digitali (2015).

 Resources
 =========

-This repository contains demo code and resources for making sample projects with the Raspberry Pi.
+In here, you'll find demo code and resources for making sample projects with the Raspberry Pi.
 For getting started help and tutorials see the [wiki](https://github.com/acrobotic/Ai_RPi_Examples/wiki).

 Demos
 =====